Nachimak28/realtime-analytics-on-streaming-data/README.md

 * Javacript (node & express) for the socketio backend.
 * React for the frontend.
 * Kafka as an event bus (can easily use RabbitMQ, NATS, NATS streaming, redis pub/sub etc. instead)
-* Redis as a database
+* Redis as a database (coz why not! can use mongo too - preferrable some key value pair DB)
 * Docker to containerize all individual deplyoments
+* Helm as package manager for configuring deployment in the kubernetes cluster
 * Kubernetes (k3s) for orchestration

 # Steps to follow along and replicate this project are as follows